AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

 .. rubric:: Temperature :py:attr:`~.CEBRA.temperature`

 :py:attr:`~.CEBRA.temperature` has the largest effect on *visualization* of the embedding (see :py:doc:`cebra-figures/figures/ExtendedDataFigure2`).
 Hence, it is important that it is fitted to your specific data.
-A more smooth embedding will be achieved with a temperature set to 0.1, while 1.0 will be more "clustered".
+Lower temperatures (e.g. around 0.1) will result in a more dispersed embedding, higher temperatures (larger than 1) will concentrate the embedding.

 🚀 For advance usage, you might need to find the optimal :py:attr:`~.CEBRA.temperature`.
 For that we recommend to perform a grid-search.